 4. The PHR is a Practice-Based Exam

-With the PHR certification exam, studying isn’t the only thing that you’re going to need to do.
+With the PHR exam, studying isn’t the only thing that you’re going to need to do.
 You’re also going to need to remember the experience you have had while being in HR.
 While studying WILL help you, you also need to rely on your knowledge for real-world scenarios.
 Sometimes only reading about a scenario can be different from actually having to deal with that scenario.

 5. Focus on the Question